-At this moment bikini beach area officially rather small, but guests can go outside and locals won’t say anything.
-The beach is clean and nice with long sandbank with water “entrance” to a house reef.
+At this moment bikini beach area is officially rather small, but guests can go outside and locals won’t say anything.
+The beach is clean and nice with a long sandbank with a water “entrance” to a house reef.

-The most exciting thing awaits you at the very edges of the house reef as well as on the most other islands.
-The reef is 60-70% alive so you can see a lot: schools of fishes, lots of actinia with Nemo fish and beautiful coral gardens.
+The most exciting thing awaits you at the very edges of the house reef as well as on most other islands.
+The reef is 60-70% alive so you can see a lot: schools of fish, lots of actinia with Nemo fish, and beautiful coral gardens.
 It is even possible to see turtles, rays, sharks as well.